qu-tan-um/OLSQ/README.md

 ```

 We only use a few properties of the QC device, so we use a minimalist class `qcdevice` to store these values.
-To construct a `qcdevice`, the arguments are as below.
+To construct a `qcdevice`, The below arguments are required.
 (The last three are only for fidelity optimization.)
 1. `name`
 2. `nqubits`: the number of physical qubits